You want smart political talk without the meltdowns?

 You have the ability to fire me.

-If you if you told me when I started in radio, you know, my first paid gig uh didn't happen until 1990.
+If you told me when I started in radio, and you know, my first paid gig didn't happen until 1990.

 I started in 1987.

-I that I would be this fortunate, blessed.
+That I would be this fortunate, blessed.

-Um, I wouldn't have believed it.
+I wouldn't have believed it.

 I've been extraordinarily fortunate.

-And as much as I I've had the best radio and TV partners one could ever want in life.
+And as much as I've had the best radio and TV partners one could ever want in life, people that just literally support who I am and let me be myself.

-And, you know, I'm never told by by anybody at Fox or on radio what to say and what not to say, what to do, what not to do.
+And, you know, I'm never told by anybody at Fox or on radio what to say and what not to say, what to do, what not to do.

-And again, it's you know, I'm just grateful.
+And again, it's, you know, I'm just grateful.

-Everything is uh been a great blessing.
+Everything has been a great blessing.

 I thank God that I've had the opportunity to do this every day.

-Been blessed to do this every day.
+I've been blessed to do this every day.

 And I'm very grateful.